Grandparent Rights in Arizona| Arizona Grandparent Attorneys

 This may be a difficult presumption to overcome unless you have strong evidence that your grandchild’s emotional, mental, moral, or physical health would truly be in danger if he or she was placed or remained in the legal parent’s care.

-An child custody attorney at the Cantor Law Group can review the evidence that you have and advise you about the likelihood that you might prevail in your petition for the custody of your grandchild.
+An child custody attorney at Cantor Law Group can review the evidence that you have and provide legal advice to you about the likelihood that you might prevail in your petition for the custody of your grandchild.